alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --m-input-file path/to/results/directory/denoising-stats.qza \
   --o-visualization path/to/results/directory/denoising-stats.qzv
 ```
-As described above, make sure that the number of samples, features, reads, sequence length statistics, and denoising statistics are recorded when provided, and download any file of interest (described above).<br>
+As described above, make sure that the number of samples, features, reads, sequence length statistics, and denoising statistics are recorded when provided, and download any file of interest.<br>
 ### Cleaning Forward Sequences
-<br><ins>Test 3: Trim forward sequences conservatively</ins>
+<ins>Test 3: Trim forward sequences conservatively</ins>
 <br>Choose to trim sequences shorter in order to avoid poor quality reads
 ```
 qiime dada2 denoise-single \